How do you work?

 How did you pick the Fund's board?

 The Community Well Fund board of Directors was selected under the leadership of Board President Lesly Simmons and is made up of skilled and dedicated members of the community.
-If you are interested in applying to join the Board of Community Well Fund, please contact Lesly.

 How is that board different from the advisory board?